mrbusche/backseatfan.com/_posts/2009-12-15-preliminary-2010-nfl-draft-order.md

   </p>

   <p>
     W-L percentage is based on all 16 games this year, not just first 13 games.
-Guess who the #1 draft Pick is&#8230;
+Guess who the #1 draft Pick is?
   </p>

   <table style="height: 1020px; width: 200px;" border="0" cellspacing="0" frame="VOID" rules="NONE">